February 3rd 2021

-Wild swimming in the great outdoors has seen a steady rise in popularity in lockdown because lakes, rivers and the sea were not affected.
-In June, the UK Outdoor Swimming Society was forced to take down its map of swimming hotspots as local communities were being overwhelmed by demand.
+Wild swimming in the great outdoors saw a steady rise in popularity in lockdown because lakes, rivers and the sea were not affected by closures.
+In June 2020, the UK Outdoor Swimming Society was forced to take down its map of swimming hotspots as local communities were being overwhelmed by demand.
 In 2006 the Society had 300 members; today it has 100,000.
 The National Open Water Coaching Association (Nowca), says the number of swimmers in its 30 UK venues rose by 60 per cent over the summer.

-Such is the popularity of cold water swimming that Lake District spa Armathwaite Hall launched a Wild Swimming and Waterfalls experience where guests are led by a wild swimming coach through various lakes and waterfalls surrounding the spa as part of their trip.
-Just last week Fearne Cotton posted about her sea swim, lauding it for “clarity, calm vibes and pure exhilaration”, while Cambridge University released a study earlier this month that said cold water swimming could help to delay neurodegenerative diseases such as dementia.
+Such is the popularity of cold water swimming that Lake District spa Armathwaite Hall launched a Wild Swimming and Waterfalls experience where guests are led by a wild swimming coach through various lakes and waterfalls surrounding the spa as part of their trip, while Cambridge University released a study in January that said cold water swimming could help to delay neurodegenerative diseases such as dementia.

 How cold water swimming makes us more stress-resilient